cheminfo/nmrium-docs/docs/20_1d-spectra/70-ranges/ranges.md

 ## Specify the sum of integrated protons

 The default sum of all integrated protons is 100.
 To change this sum, click on the sum symbol on the ranges panel.
-A grey box appears.
-Enter the total number of integrated protons and click "Set".
-In the list on the right side, the relative number of protons for the respective integral is indicated.
+A box will open.
+You have the option of either entering the number of protons manually, or you can assume the number of protons of the sum formula.
+If you want to enter the number of protons manually, click on the Manuel button.
+Enter the desired number of protons in the corresponding field.
+Then click on Set, the number of protons will be saved.
+If you want to take over the number of protons from the sum formula, click on the Auto button first.
+The number of protons will be displayed.
+Click on Set, the number is assumed.

+Translated with www.DeepL.com/Translator (free version)

 ## Change the value of integration for individual signals